nikolaybutnik/opencv-notebook/README.md

 This method accepts five required parameters:

-- `Image`: source image on which the rectangle will be drawn.
+- `image`: source image on which the rectangle will be drawn.
-- `Center Point`: center coordinate of the rectangle.
+- `center_ccordinates`: center coordinate of the rectangle.
 Coordinates are represented as a tuple of pixels, i.e. (x_coordinate, y_coordinate).
-- `Radius`: radius of the circle in pixels.
+- `radius`: radius of the circle in pixels.
-- `Color`: color of the circle border line to be drawn.
+- `color`: color of the circle border line to be drawn.
 BGR format, tuple.
-- `Thickness`: thickness of the circle border line in pixels.
+- `thickness`: thickness of the circle border line in pixels.
 Thickness of -1 px will fill the rectangle shape with the specified color.

 </details>